nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

 Once the process is complete, quit your Terminal application completely, and then open it again immediately.

 Run the `node -v` command in your Terminal.
-If you see the output `command not found: node` then contact an instructor.
+If you see the output `command not found: node` then contact an mentor.

 ## Verify Developer Installations

 Run the following command to verify all developer installations are complete.
-If you see any error message that something isn't installed, contact an instructor.
+If you see any error message that something isn't installed, contact an mentor.

 ```sh
 /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/stevebrownlee/b146bf49071c46c41eddf5778b147a71/raw/a1f8f3bebf7fab75e5bfb0d1ecabc89ab22baec8/verify-installs.sh)"